Prtfw/sagemaker-mlops-workshop/README.md

 ###  Approximate Times:

-Following is a lis of approximate running times fo the pipeline
+Following is a list of approximate running times for the pipeline

 * Full Pipeline: 30 minutes
 * Start Build: 2 Minutes